aremzy03/incel-e-sign-web-app/README.md

 # E-Sign Application

-A comprehensive Django-based e-signature platform inspired by SignNow and DocuSign, providing secure document signing workflows with sequential signing, notifications, and audit logging.

 ## 🚀 Project Overview

 The E-Sign Application is a full-featured electronic signature platform that enables users to upload documents, create signing workflows, and manage the complete document signing process.
 Built with Django and Django REST Framework, it provides a robust API for document management, envelope creation, sequential signing, and comprehensive audit trails.